 He opened his chart account in 1978 with the radio friendly Fool (If you Think It’s Over) which reached a surprisingly low number 30.
 To date he’s had over 30 hit singles, but only one to reach the top 10 and that was 1989’s The Road to Hell (Part 2).

 His first hit to get in the twenties was the 1985 release Stainsby Girls.
-Well anyone who knows the area will know that Stainsby is a locale in Middlesbrough, but what exactly is a girl from Stainsby like?
+Well anyone who knows the area will know that Stainsby refers solely to Stainsby school in Middlesbrough, but what exactly is a girl from Stainsby school like?
 Chris tells all, “That song is dedicated to the girls I knew at the secondary modern school I went to in Stainsby.
 They were only about 15 or 16 but they looked about 10 years older and they were very sophisticated,” he said with a twinkle in his eye.
 “Everybody fancied them and we all put them on a sort of pedestal.
 We didn’t stand a chance with them really so we had to worship them from a distance.
 They had flashy boyfriends and went to clubs like The Twisted Wheel in Manchester on a Saturday night.
 They’ve knocked it down now; the good old places always disappear when developers come along.”
 Did he ever go to the Twisted Wheel?
 “That was a forbidden place to us, parents thought it was a sinful place but we all dreamed of going there one day.”

 In the eighties Chris was cited as being Britain’s answer to Bruce Springsteen, did he agree?
 “I guess so,” he pondered, “He had similar grass roots, an ordinary bloke with a craggy lived-in face singing about life.”